-1967 Lou Brock becomes the third player in major league history to accomplish a trio of thefts in a World Series contest.
+Lou Brock, in 1967, becomes the third player in major league history to accomplish a trio of thefts in a World Series contest.
 The three stolen bases during the Cardinals’ 7-2 victory over Boston in Game 7 gives the speedy St. Louis left fielder a total of seven for the series, establishing a new Fall Classic mark.

-1982 In Game 1, Brewers’ leadoff batter Paul Molitor becomes the first player to collect five hits in a World Series game.
+In Game 1 of the 1982 World Series, Brewers’ leadoff batter Paul Molitor becomes the first player to collect five hits in a World Series game.
 The third baseman’s 5-for-6 Fall Classic performance helps Milwaukee rout the Cardinals, 10-0, the biggest shutout margin since the Yankees blanked the Bucs 12-0 in 1960.

-2012 The Nationals, twice within a strike of reaching the NLCS, suffer the worst collapse ever in a winner-take-all baseball postseason game when they are stunned by the visiting Cardinals.
+The Nationals, twice within a strike of reaching the NLCS in 2012, suffer the worst collapse ever in a winner-take-all baseball postseason game when they are stunned by the visiting Cardinals.
 After his team takes a 6-0 advantage in the third inning and clings to a two-run lead with two outs in the ninth, Washington’s closer Drew Storen gives up four runs in the final frame, resulting in the eventual devastating 9-5 loss at Nationals Park.

 Trades and Transactions

-1956- The St. Louis Cardinals traded Dick Rand and cash to the Pittsburgh Pirates for Toby Atwell.
+1956- The Cardinals traded Dick Rand and cash to the Pittsburgh Pirates for Toby Atwell.